Gamebook Tracker

 As you track your playthroughs, map sections, and engage with your books, you earn experience and level up.
 Your current level and title are shown in your profile.

-Levels are gained by doing things naturally — playing through books, recording choices, completing runs, and filling out your profile.
+Levels are gained by doing things naturally — playing through books, recording choices, completing runs, filling out your profile, sharing your books publicly, and organising your library into series.
 There is no need to do anything special; progress happens on its own as you use the tracker.

 Your level and title are also visible on your public profile, if you choose to make it public.